EYBlockchain/starlight/doc/STATUS.md

     - Any number of functions:
       - Standalone functions can be compiled, but note that functions cannot currently call each other.
       - External function calls are supported, as long as secret states aren't involved.
-      - Some 'special' function calls, like `require()` are supported for public states.
+      - Some 'special' function calls, like `require()` are supported for public and secret states.
       - Constructors are supported, but be aware that the output shield contract will contain a constructor combining the `.zol` constructor and some extra functionality.
+If the constructor edits a secret state, note that it will create a one-time use zero knowledge circuit to perform the edit.
       - Functions can have any number of secret or public parameters of the types below.
     - Any number of states, secret or public:
       - Secret states can have types `uint256`, `address`, and `mapping`.